SaynaHana/fairy-garden/readme.txt

 - The HUD shows score, wave, enemies left, health and weapons

 Advanced Method
-- The dying earth enemy has a more tactical AI in that it goes towards the player when it has its arm and runs away when it doesn't
+- The dark fairy queen moves using the wandering behaviour.
+The code can be found in dark_fairy_queen.cpp in the Move function.